Soccer Breathwork Program

 Week 3 - Emotional Regulation & Mindfulness

-Nervous system and emotional control
+Nervous system training and arousal control

 RESULT: No emotional swings.
 No spirals.
 Just steady performance.